12 MIN READ

 - Greater than 5 beetles/trap/day indicate that economic injury is very likely and populations are expected to be very high the following year.

-- Corn rootworm populations varied by crop rotation (Figure 2 and Table 1).
+- Corn rootworm beetle populations varied by crop rotation (Figure 2 and Table 2).

-- Populations of CRW were variable across the corn-growing area, which suggests that both the environment and management practices affect CRW pressure (Figure 3).
+- Beetle populations were variable across the corn-growing area, which suggests that environment and management practices affect beetle pressure (Figure 3).

 - Point data was interpolated to estimate populations and relative risk at the landscape level.